jpjpjp2020/schoolprojects/BFS_pathfinding/README.md

 ## Stations Patfinder with BFS algo and std Go packages only

 BFS algorithm usage to move trains through maps with predetermined max. number of moves + detailed log mode.
+*No code in repo, as pushing code itself to public repos is not allowed by school policies.

 ### Click-through video: